N.Y. attorney general alleges Trump’s business inflated property values, wealth statements

 Prosecutors have also interviewed Rosemary Vrablic, a former managing director at Deutsche Bank who arranged hundreds of millions of dollars in loans to Trump.
 One person said prosecutors pressed Vrablic about Trump’s role in dealings with the bank.
 The people who described these interviews spoke on the condition of anonymity to describe an ongoing investigation.

-Last year, Weisselberg and the company were indicted on charges related to an alleged tax scheme related to executive compensation.
-Both have pleaded not guilty and it’s not clear if the criminal case — which now appears to be focused on the same type of asset valuation issues the attorney general is concerned with — will yield additional indictments.
+Last year, Weisselberg and the company were indicted on charges related to an alleged tax scheme involving executive compensation.
+Both have pleaded not guilty, and it’s not clear whether the criminal case — which now appears to be focused on the same type of asset valuation issues the attorney general is concerned with — will yield additional indictments.

 James has said she is considering a lawsuit as part of her inquiry.
 A civil action by the state’s attorney general could have considerable consequences for the Trump Organization’s ability to operate, at least within the state where it is headquartered.

-Recently, Trump, his family and his attorneys have unleashed a torrent of attacks on James, painting her as a partisan prosecutor acting outside the law in a series of media appearances and a court filing.
+Recently, Trump, his family and his attorneys have unleashed a torrent of attacks on James, painting her as a partisan prosecutor acting outside the law in media appearances and a court filing.

-At a political rally he held in Arizona Saturday Trump said the country needed to “keep our prosecutors out of politics because this could work very much in the other direction also, and all it takes is a few more votes and it‘ll work in the other direction.
+At a political rally he held in Arizona on Saturday Trump said the country needed to “keep our prosecutors out of politics because this could work very much in the other direction also, and all it takes is a few more votes and it’ll work in the other direction.
 And that would be very, very sad.”

-He then directed the crowd to view a video mash-up of James that included clips of her attacking Trump on the campaign trail for her position and calling him an “illegitimate president.”
+He then directed the crowd to view a video mash-up of James that included clips of her attacking Trump during her own campaign appearances and calling him an “illegitimate president.”

-Last Monday, Eric Trump appeared on Sean Hannity’s Fox program and called James’s investigation into his father’s company “unethical” and “wrong.”
+On Jan.
+10, Eric Trump appeared on Sean Hannity’s Fox program and called James’s investigation into his father’s company “unethical” and “wrong.”

 “This is what you’d expect from Russia, this is what you’d expect from Venezuela.
 This is third-rate stuff,” he said, according to a transcript.